14.3: The Flux Control Coefficient

 The result of the model suggests that the Warburg effect is determined by the growth rate of the cells as well as the activity of mitochondria.
 The model does not support the idea that aerobic glycolysis balances energy needs and new biosynthesis as cells proliferate.
 Rather, the cells that proliferate the most have the most active mitochondria and, hence, lower levels of lactate production.
 Redox balance is key in pushing cells toward lactate synthesis and aerobic glycolysis.

 A key step is catalyzed by glyceraldehyde-3-phosphate dehydrogenase (GAPDH), the glycolytic enzyme that separates the top and bottom halves of glycolysis.
-Experimental data shows that flux through this enzyme is rate-limiting, with the levels of F1,6-BP also being very important.
+Experimental data show that flux through this enzyme is rate-limiting, with the levels of F1,6-BP also being very important.
 Some key steps that were thought to be rate-limited had negative fluxes.
 Negative flux control coefficients were found and confirmed for several steps thought to be rate-limiting in glycolysis.

 The flux control coefficients, given by the formula